Bradley-Blya/AID-Emulator/README.md

 # AID-Emulator
-An emulator if AI dungeon environment, so you can text your scripts locally, typing ai output by hand
+An emulator of AI dungeon environment, so you can test your scripts locally, typing ai output by hand